cinghie/wordpress-starter-pack/wp-content/plugins/wordpress-seo/readme.txt

 == Changelog ==

-= 13.2 =
+= 13.4 =
-Release Date: March 3rd, 2020
+Release Date: March 31st, 2020

-In Yoast SEO 13.2, you’ll find a number of checks moved to the WordPress Site Health tool.
-Site Health was introduced in WordPress 5.2 as a way to help site owners and managers get a sense of how their site is doing, technically speaking.
-Find out more about these changes in [our 13.2 release post](https://yoa.st/release-13-2)!

-Enhancements:

-* Adds the capability to view Site Health to the SEO Manager role.
-* Adds a cURL minimal version check to Site Health.
-* Moves the "The postname is present in your permalink"-notification from the SEO Dashboard to Site Health.
-* Moves the "You are using the default WordPress tagline"-notification from the SEO Dashboard to Site Health.
-* Moves the "Your site is indexable"-notification and widget from the SEO dashboard to Site Health.
-* Improves the usability of the "Your site is indexable" Site Health check.
-* Adds error handling for the "Your site is indexable" status request.
-* Adds an ID to the FAQ sections in the Schema output.
+In Yoast SEO 9.0, we launched an innovative new way to analyze your English language text using word forms.
+In Yoast SEO 10.1, we added word form support for the German language.
+Today, we’re glad to announce word form support for Dutch.
+You can read why this is such an awesome addition in [our 13.4 release post](https://yoa.st/release-13-4)!

 Bugfixes:

-* Removes the "Check headers"-tool from the Yoast Admin bar menu, as it is no longer available.

-= 13.1 =
-Release Date: February 18th, 2020

-Yoast SEO 13.1 is out today!
-In this plugin, you’ll find several fixes and enhancements, mostly focused at improving our Schema.org structured data implementation.
-Learn more about the latest versions of Yoast SEO in [our 13.1 release post](https://yoa.st/release-13-1)!

-Bugfixes:

-* Fixes a bug where the HowTo schema name was incorrectly set to the page title.
-* Fixes a bug where the "force rewrite titles" option would remove the title tag in svg tags.
+* Fixes a bug where the host part of URLs could contain reserved characters, like spaces and brackets.
 Props to [stodorovic](https://github.com/stodorovic)
+* Fixes a bug where form fields were validated inconsistently.

+= 13.3 =
+Release Date: March 17th, 2020

+Our current string of releases focusing on improving our code is continuing with Yoast SEO 13.3.
+In this release, we have a Schema structured data addition and several improvements to how Yoast SEO handles URLs.
+Read on in [our 13.3 release post](https://yoa.st/release-13-3)!

 Enhancements:

-* Sets the Schema HowTo name and Article headline to the post title with a fallback to "No title".
+* Makes sure all URL fields show an unencoded URL after saving, even when the user input was encoded.
+* Requires all URLs in URL input fields to begin with either ‘/’ or ‘http(s)’.
+Props to [stodorovic](https://github.com/stodorovic).
-* Adds the `inLanguage` property to the schema CreativeWork pieces.
+* Adds a `potentialAction` entity to the `WebPage` and `Article` Schema pieces.

+Bugfixes:

+* Fixes a bug where social URLs containing international characters could not be saved.
+Props to [stodorovic](https://github.com/stodorovic).
-* Removes a duplicate directory from the composer autoload classmap configuration.
-Props to [szepeviktor](https://github.com/szepeviktor)
+* Fixes a bug where encoded characters would be stripped from canonical URLs.
+Props to [stodorovic](https://github.com/stodorovic) and [Shahram Rahbari](https://github.com/ShahramRahbari).
-* Improves the copy for the paginated comments Site Health check.

 Other:

-* Removes the Search Console item from the admin menu and the toolbar menu.
+* Changes the cURL Health Check category from `recommended` to `critical`.

+= Earlier versions =
+For the changelog of earlier versions, please refer to [the changelog on yoast.com](https://yoa.st/yoast-seo-changelog).